How to make sure shellfish and fish are safe to eat

 Advice for trout fishing near 1080 drops

-The Department of Conservation (DOC) is working with Fish & Game New Zealand to address concerns that people eating trout might risk exposure to 1080 if the trout have eaten 1080 baits after a DOC aerial pest control operation.
+The Department of Conservation (DOC) is working with Fish & Game New Zealand about concerns that people eating trout might risk exposure to 1080 if the trout have eaten 1080 baits after a DOC aerial pest control operation.

-Based on MPI's latest risk assessment, our advice is for anglers to wait 7 days after a 1080 baiting operation to minimise any food safety concerns.
+The Ministry for Primary Industries has done a risk assessment.
+Our advice is for anglers to wait 7 days after a 1080 baiting operation to minimise any food safety concerns.

 Who to contact